MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 ```

 ### Get text description from an image

 The following example shows how to get a text description for an image.
-Note that the image must be an ImageBuffer object as we do not currently support SoftwareBitmap for this API.
-There is an API that allows you to convert SoftwareBitmap to ImageBuffer, and the code below shows that.
+The image must be an `ImageBuffer` object. `SoftwareBitmap` is not currently supported for this API.
+There is an API that allows you to convert `SoftwareBitmap` to `ImageBuffer` demonstrated in the code below.

-1. First, we ensure the Image Description API's models are available by calling the IsAvailable + MakeAvailable methods and waiting for the methods to return successfully.
+1. Ensure the Image Description API models are available by calling the `IsAvailable` + `MakeAvailable` methods and waiting for the methods to return successfully.

-1. Once the models are available, we create an object to reference it.
+2. Once the models are available, create an object to reference it.

-1. (Optional) We create a ContentFilterOptions object and specify our preferred values.
+3. (Optional) Create a `ContentFilterOptions` object and specify your preferred values.
 If you choose to use default values, you can pass in a null object.

-1. We then get the final image by submitting the original image, an enum for the preferred style of textual description (also optional), and the ContentFilterOptions object.
+4. Return the final image by submitting the original image, an enum for the preferred style of textual description (optional), and the `ContentFilterOptions` object.

 ```csharp
 using Microsft.Graphics.Imaging;